tilt-dev/tilt.build/blog/_posts/2021-10-08-old-school-remote-dev-clusters.md

 ---
 slug: "old-school-remote-dev-clusters"
-date: 2021-10-07
+date: 2021-10-11
 author: nick
 layout: blog
-title: "Setting up a Remote Dev Environment When You Hate the Cloud"
+title: "Setting up a Remote Dev Environment When You're a Cloud Skeptic"
 subtitle: "We'll use Tailscale and Kind to Duct Tape Together a Dev Env"
 description: "We'll use Tailscale and Kind to Duct Tape Together a Dev Env"
 image: "/assets/images/old-school-remote-dev-clusters/cloud.jpg"